 - No preliminary data are required but may be included if available.

 - The Research Strategy may not exceed 6 pages.

 - A doctoral student may not apply for an R03 grant to support thesis or dissertation research.
 An R03 award may be used to assist students who are pursuing dissertation studies when the work is within the scope of the R03 award.

 The common characteristic of the small grant is the provision of limited funding for a short period of time.
 Examples of the types of projects that ICs support with the R03 include the following:

 - Development of new research technology

-There is also a list of ICs that do not accept unsolicited R03 applications.
-Non-participating ICs might solicit other R03 applications using Requests for Applications (RFAs) or Program Announcements (PAs) to meet specific program needs.
+Some ICs do not participate on R03 parent announcements but might solicit other R03 applications using Requests for Applications (RFAs) or Program Announcements (PAs) to meet specific program needs.
 Information about such initiatives can be obtained in the NIH Guide for Grants and Contracts and by consulting with NIH staff.
-In some cases those announcements may specify different application characteristics, review criteria, and receipt dates
+In some cases those announcements may specify different application characteristics, review criteria, and receipt dates.